friendica/friendica/doc/Install.md

 if you don't use the option `--savedb` during installation, the DB credentials will **not** be saved in the `config/local.ini.php`.

--	`MYSQL_HOST` The host of the mysql/mariadb database (mandatory if mysql and environment is used)
+-	`MYSQL_HOST` The host of the mysql/mariadb database
 -	`MYSQL_PORT` The port of the mysql/mariadb database
 -	`MYSQL_USERNAME` The username of the mysql database login (used for mysql)
 -	`MYSQL_USER` The username of the mysql database login (used for mariadb)